A. King Hezekiah seeks the LORD.

 Then the Rabshakeh returned, and found the king of Assyria warring against Libnah, for he heard that he had departed from Lachish.
 And the king heard concerning Tirhakah king of Ethiopia, “He has come out to make war with you.”
 So when he heard it, he sent messengers to Hezekiah, saying, “Thus you shall speak to Hezekiah king of Judah, saying: ‘Do not let your God in whom you trust deceive you, saying, “Jerusalem shall not be given into the hand of the king of Assyria.”
 Look!
 You have heard what the kings of Assyria have done to all lands by utterly destroying them; and shall you be delivered?
 Have the gods of the nations delivered those whom my fathers have destroyed, Gozan and Haran and Rezeph, and the people of Eden who were in Telassar?
 Where is the king of Hamath, the king of Arpad, and the king of the city of Sepharvaim, Hena, and Ivah?’”

 i.
-“Actually Tirhakah was only a prince at the time, but because he assumed the throne in 690 B.C., the title ‘king’ is used proleptically.”
+“Actually Tirhakah was only a prince at the time, but because he assumed the throne in 690 B.C., the title ‘king’ is used proleptically [in advance].”
 (Wolf)

 c.
-Do not let your God in whom you trust deceive you: Rabshakeh is not in Jerusalem, but that doesn’t stop him from trying to build fear, discouragement, and despair in Hezekiah.
-He sends a letter to the king of Judah to attack him from afar!
+Do not let your God in whom you trust deceive you: Rabshakeh is not in Jerusalem, but that didn’t stop him from trying to build fear, discouragement, and despair in King Hezekiah.
+He sent a letter to the king of Judah, hoping to defeat him from a distance.

 d.
 Have the gods of the nations: If read with an eye of faith, these must have been trust-building words of Rabshakeh to Hezekiah.
 In counting the LORD God of Israel among the gods of the nations, Rabshakeh blasphemes the LORD and invites judgment.